 Palette provides users with a stable repo of Helm Charts accessible to all the tenants.
 This repository syncs all the Helm charts to the Palette system resources, enabling the tenants to model cluster profiles using out-of-the-box charts from the stable repo.
 It also improves ease of use of charts to the users.

 Palette also provides an exclusive Helm Registry for tenants to add their private Helm charts.
-To create your private repo from the management console:
+To create your private repo from the Palette console follow these steps:

 - The user credential validation is disabled in protected mode.